hddm-devs/hddm/docs/intro.rst

     f(t|v, a, z) = \frac{\pi}{a^2} \, \text{exp} \left( -vaz-\frac{v^2\,t}{2} \right) \times \sum_{k=1}^{\infty} k\, \text{exp} \left( -\frac{k^2\pi^2 t}{2a^2} \right) \text{sin}\left(k\pi z\right)

 Note that the infinite sum requires some form of approximation.
 HDDM uses the likelihood formulation provided by :cite:`NavarroFuss09`.
-%which takes on the general form....?

 Later on, the DDM was extended to include additional noise parameters capturing inter-trial variability in the drift-rate, the non-decision